esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 This file Outputs/Comparative/Ortho_SNP_matrix.fasta should now exist

 > ***iii.
-Create maximum likelihood tree in Seaview***
+Create a neighboring-joining tree in R***

 ```

 Download Ortho_SNP_matrix.fasta to your home computer
-Import the file into Seaview and construct a tree using PhyML (100 bootstraps)
+Read the fasta file into R, create a distance matrix, and make a neighbor joining tree.
+Make sure you load in the necessary packages!
-Save tree for later analysis
+Save tree for later analysis using write.tree()

 ```